 Guinea pigs (like cats) have a natural instinct to clean themselves and keep their fur tidy and free of debris.
 Have you ever seen your guinea pig clean its face? it’s definitely one of the cutest things they do!

 If you watch them regularly, you will notice before the face cleaning begins that a white milky substance builds up in the eyes first.
 Guinea pigs then take this liquid from their eyes and wash their face with it!

 Whilst guinea pigs are great at cleaning themselves, grooming should still form part of your daily routine.
-It gives you time to bond, check for signs of ill health.
+It gives you time to bond and check for signs of ill health.
 Plus it helps ensure their fur remains clean and mat-free.

 The first and often easiest step for grooming is brushing.
 How often you groom your piggie is determined by their breed and how comfortable your guinea pig is with being handled.